wp-plugins/wp-symposium-toolbar/readme.txt

 Last but not least, please note that all brand icons are trademarks of their respective owners.

+= Translations =

+* French translation by the author
+* Spanish translation by Maria Ramos at WebHostingHub

 == Changelog ==

 = 0.30.0. =